agiordan101/codingame_chess/README.md

 - Next steps :

+    * Psyleague
+    * Callgrind
+    * Keep MCTC tree and use it for next turns

     * Why all promotions are knight ???
     * Node / ms :
        * BbMctsPv-3.3.6 = 120